Skip to content

 AnnotationConfigApplicationContext ctx = new AnnotationConfigApplicationContext(AppConfig.class);

-// Retrieve the data source
+// data source recovery

 dao = ctx.getBean(IElectionsDao.class);

-// Contents of the two tables
+// contents of both tables

 ElectionsConfig electionsConfig = dao.getElectionsConfig();